 Step 5 – Include in detail any conditions to the sale should there be any.

-Step 6 – In the next segment, enter any conditional information to the sale such as:
+Step 6 – In the next segment, enter any subject information to the sale such as:

 - Down Payment Amount